-The Unitarian Universalist Association (UUA) is the central organization for the Unitarian Universalist (UU) religious movement in the United States.
+The UUA is the central organization for the Unitarian Universalist (UU) religious movement in the United States.
 The UUA’s 1000+ member congregations are committed to Seven Principles that include the worth of each person, the need for justice and compassion, and the right to choose one’s own beliefs.

-Each UU congregation is democratic—congregational leaders set their own priorities and choose their own ministers and staff.
+Each UU congregation is autonomous—congregational leaders set their own priorities and choose their own ministers and staff.
 Congregations vote for the leaders of the UUA, who oversee the central staff and resources.
 The UUA supports congregations in their work by training ministers, publishing books and the UU World magazine, providing religious education curricula, offering shared services, coordinating social justice activities, and more.

 The UUA is led by the elected President, Moderator and Board of Trustees.
 These leaders are elected every few years by congregational delegates at the annual General Assembly gathering.
 The President is the chief executive of the UUA and its public spokesperson.
 The Moderator chairs the business meetings of the General Assembly and meetings of the Board of Trustees.
-Specialized boards, committees and advisors also help lead the UUA.
+Specialized boards, committees, and advisors also help lead the UUA.

 New congregations and groups can join the UUA by following the path to membership.
 Every congregation is also part of the UUA’s districts and regions.
-Groups seeking relationship with the UUA an also become covenanting communities or related organizations.
+Groups seeking relationship with the UUA can also become covenanting communities or related organizations.

 You can read more about the staff and offices of the UUA.